-8.7 Accuracies of the baud rates at UNIGATE® IC
+8.7 Accuracies of the baud rates at UNIGATE® IC2

 The baud rate of the serial interface is derived from the processor's crystal frequency.
+The deviation of the real baud rate from the set baud rate is always less than 1.1%.